King's Sentinels

 Ownership

-The rocks are claimed by the Kingdom of Meckelnburgh and administered as part of constituent country Iselande.
+The rocks are claimed by the United Kingdom of Meckelnburgh and administered as part of constituent country Iselande.
 In 1719 AN, the Kingdom of Meckelnburgh, needing aids to navigation in the Northern Sea on its route between Meckelnburgh and Iselande, sent its Royal Navy to the rocks and claimed them for Queen Ĉielero III.
 The Meckelnburgh Royal Saeweard subsequently constructed the Sundharu lighthouse on its eponymous island, the closest to Iselande.

 As "rocks" rather than "islands," the King's Sentinels do not possess their own exclusive economic zones.